Kataib Rouh Allah Issa Ibn Miriam: Legacy

-The militia was rediscovered after the 2023 Quran burnings in Sweden, when a video surfaced of Salwan Momika delivering a speech addressing the brigade.
-Momika, an Assyrian from Bakhdida, had previously been connected to Rayan al-Kildani and the Babylon Movement, and had been part of the Syriac Assembly Movement.
-In his speech to the brigade, Salwan said:

-“We either live with dignity or die courageously.
-I am the officer in charge of Kata’ib Rouh Allah Issa Ibn Miriam (the Brigade of the Spirit of God Jesus, Son of Mary), which is affiliated with the Imam Ali Brigades, peace be upon him,”.
+Larger public of the Kataib Rouh Allah Issa Ibn Miriam militia, as well as Momika's involvement, resurfaced after the 2023 Quran burnings in Sweden, when a video surfaced of him delivering a speech addressing soldiers.
+In his speech, Momika said:“We either live with dignity or die courageously.
+I am the officer in charge of Kata’ib Rouh Allah Issa Ibn Miriam (the Brigade of the Spirit of God Jesus, Son of Mary), which is affiliated with the Imam Ali Brigades, peace be upon him.”On 12 June 2025, the militia was added to the Specially Designated Nationals and Blocked Persons List of the Office of Foreign Assets Control, alongside the larger Kataib al-Imam Ali group.